 Collegiate Church is a congregation of students that chooses to participate in Sunday morning worship on the college campus.
 The purpose of Collegiate Church is to provide students who do not wish to join local congregations in regular Sunday worship the opportunity to seek a personally satisfying worship experience.
-Students lead and plan the services themselves under the guidance of a faculty sponsor.
+Students lead and plan the services themselves under the guidance of the Campus Minister.
 They help to support various missions and occasional religious affairs.
 Any student wishing to find a special church home is welcome to join the fellowship of Collegiate Church.
-Services are in Lower Seeger at 10:15 on Sunday mornings.
+Services are in Seeger Chapel on Sunday mornings.